zkol/vsadmin/README.md

 This is a list of potential topics for the next script versions.

 ### Prio 1
-1. Test and document how to install multiple server versions in parallel (considerung script/configuration links that reside in different locations)
 1. Split basic start/stop/status features from server.sh (portable according to system V init style, with minimized handling of one datapath relative to the script location) from the extended admin features (move the existing features to a vsadmin.sh script)
 1. Replace screen, instead start the daemon by POSIX shell commands, improve force stop/restart feature (in the case of a not responsive server status)
 1. Replace host existing connect test (by using a openssl command sequence) with wget-based connection test (eliminate openssl dependency)